bytewax/bytewax/docs/tutorial/search-logs/search-logs-tutorial.md

 ### Mapping user events

-We can use the `op` class along with `op.map("user_event", inp, user_event)` - this takes each event from the input and applies the `user_event` function.
+All of Bytewax's operators are in the {py:obj}`bytewax.operators` module, which we've imported here by a shorter name, `op`.
+We are using the {py:obj}`~bytewax.operators.map` operator - it takes each event from the input and applies the `user_event` function.
 This function is transforming each event into a format suitable for grouping by user (key-value pairs where the key is the user ID).

 ```python
 # Map user events function